Xiaodi You vs. Yulia Putintseva: Prediction and Match Betting Odds | WTA Guangzhou, China Women Singles 2023

 Xiaodi You vs. Yulia Putintseva Trends and Insights

-- You has played 20.3 games per match in her four matches on hard courts over the past year.
+- You has played 20.7 games per match in her three matches on hard courts over the past 12 months.

-- Putintseva has played 26 matches on hard courts in the past year, and has averaged 22.6 games per match and 9.6 games per set while winning 51.2% of games.
+- In 26 matches on hard courts in the past year, Putintseva has averaged 22.6 games per match and 9.6 games per set, winning 51.2% of those games.

-- Dating back to 2015, You and Putintseva have not played against each other.
+- You and Putintseva have not competed against each other since 2015.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.